anchorwrite/logosophe/SUBSCRIBER_PAGES_IMPLEMENTATION_PLAN.md

 - **Link Integration**: Optional links to Harbor content or external resources
 - **Multi-language Support**: Announcements in all 5 supported languages
 - **Handle Association**: Announcements linked to specific subscriber handles
+- **Handle Selection**: Subscribers can choose which handle each announcement belongs to
+- **Multi-Handle Support**: Full support for subscribers managing multiple public pages
 - **User Experience**: Immediate feedback and real-time updates
 - **API Integration**: Comprehensive announcement API endpoints for all operations